-On May 25, 2012, MIGA issued guarantees of up to $61.5 million covering ABSA Capital of South Africa’s non-shareholder loan (including estimated swap exposure) to Thika Power Ltd. in Kenya.
+On May 25, 2012, MIGA issued guarantees of up to $61.5 million covering the non-shareholder loan (including estimated swap exposure) by Absa Bank Limited of South Africa to Thika Power Ltd in Kenya.
 The guarantees will have a term of up to 15 years, providing coverage against the risk of breach of contract.

 The project consists of the construction (on a build, own, and operate basis) of an 87 megawatt heavy fuel oil plant located at Thika, approximately 35 kilometers from Nairobi.
 Melec PowerGen Inc. was awarded the contract following a competitive bidding process for the development of the Thika plant.
 The total project cost is estimated at €112.3 million ($151 million).
 Thika has entered into a 20-year power purchase agreement with Kenya Power and Lightning Co.
 The project is supported by a standby letter of credit from a commercial bank and is further guaranteed by an International Development Association (IDA) partial risk guarantee to cover short-term liquidity.